Not Trusting Another

 A Church member may feel very confident that the presidents of the Church have all acted correctly, but he must decide if he believes the revelation on how to end controversies over a head of the Church.
 If the member uses a bunch of non-scriptural statements and quotes to support denying anyone the legitimate right to not sustain the president of the Church and to seek a trial to end a controversy over him, I am convinced that he is on the side of coercion and not on the Lord’s side.

-We need to know: Is it right that a member of the priesthood be automatically cast out of the Church for not sustaining President Monson prior to Monson being removed from the presidency by a proper trial?
+We need to know: Is it right that a member of the priesthood be automatically cast out of the Church for not sustaining President Nelson prior to him being removed from the presidency by a proper trial?

 Can you show me where in the revelations of God that my position is not correct?
 Does a member have the right to not sustain the president of the Church and to not reject evidences that he is in serious error?
 And does a member not have the right to seek a trial to end serious controversies over a president of the Church?

 Remember, the Saints covenant in the temple to live by every word of the Lord contained in the scriptures, which includes the Doctrine and Covenants.
 They do not covenant in the temple to live by every hearsay and every Church discourse by Church presidents.
-If they did, they would be under covenant to accept the Adam-God doctrine, which President Young clearly taught repeatedly in General Conference.
+If they did, they would be under covenant to accept the Adam-God doctrine, and seed of Cain doctrine which President Young clearly taught repeatedly in General Conference.

 Saints Tried in All Things